Beth Dubber

 After graduating, Beth began working in New York as a line producer on various commercials.
 This experience enhanced her understanding of the production process.
 However, her dream of working as a photographer in the film industry remained strong.
 In 2003, she packed her car and drove from Cleveland to Los Angeles, determined to break into this competitive field.

 With no ties to Hollywood and starting from scratch, Beth initially supported herself by working service industry jobs, such as becoming a server and bartender.
 In 2004, she landed her first entertainment job in Los Angeles as the travel coordinator for The Ellen DeGeneres Show.
 This role provided deeper insight into TV production.
-Still determined to transition into photography, Beth joined the union in 2006, which allowed her to leave service jobs behind by 2009 and fully commit to her photography career.
+Still determined to transition into photography, Beth joined the union in 2006, which allowed her to leave service jobs behind by 2009 and fully commit to her photography career..

-Career Development and Challenges
+Career Development

-In 2009, Beth secured a job on the feature film Project X, marking a pivotal moment in her career.
 Over the years, she built a reputation in unit still photography by working with renowned networks such as Netflix, Fox, HBO, WB, Universal, Disney, MTV, and Showtime.
 Her work has been featured in top industry publications, including TIME, The New York Times, The LA Times, Variety, People, and The Hollywood Reporter.

 Beth’s dedication to her craft is recognized by multiple nominations for the Publicist Award for Excellence in Unit Still Photography, the only award specifically for unit still photographers.
 After four nominations throughout ten years, she won the award in 2023 for her work on Hulu’s The Dropout.
 This accolade, which Beth describes as the “award that was 20 years in the making,” underscores her long-term commitment and significant contributions to the field.
 Beth reminds her students that building a career in unit still photography is a slow process that requires years of dedication and hard work.